xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 You will find that tools like `gdb` and `strace` are available in the SDK environment.

+## Running in a modified Platform or SDK environment

+The default `Platform` environment provided by *Steam Linux Runtime - soldier* and *Steam Linux Runtime - sniper* in the `soldier_platform_*` or `sniper_platform_*` directory is in a format that has been optimized for distribution through the Steampipe CDN, and cannot easily be modified: most files' names, permissions and checksums are checked against a manifest file during container setup, and some files do not exist in `*_platform_*` at all and are dynamically created from the manifest file during container setup.

+During game or runtime development, it is sometimes useful to use a modified runtime.
+This is unsupported, and should not be used as a production environment.

+To use a locally-modified SDK environment, start by downloading and unpacking the SDK as described above.
+You can modify the `sdk` directory before running the game, for example by unpacking a `.deb` file with `dpkg-deb -x` and copying the necessary files into place.

+To use a locally-modified Platform environment, proceed as if for the SDK, but download `com.valvesoftware.SteamRuntime.Platform-amd64,i386-soldier-runtime.tar.gz` and unpack it into `SteamLinuxRuntime_soldier/platform`, so that you have files like `steamapps/common/SteamLinuxRuntime_soldier/platform/files/lib/os-release` and `steamapps/common/SteamLinuxRuntime_soldier/platform/metadata`.
+Then you can proceed as if for the SDK, but use `--runtime=platform` instead of `--runtime=sdk`.

 ## Upgrading pressure-vessel

 [Upgrading pressure-vessel]: #upgrading-pressure-vessel